patcullen/node-nxt/README.md

 # Node-NXT

-Node-NXT is a Node.js project that can be used to contol a Lego Mindstorms NXT device that is running pbLua.
+Node-NXT is a Node.js project that can be used to control a Lego Mindstorms NXT device that is running pbLua.

 Node-NXT mirrors the NXT API of pbLua, enabling you to write scripts to control the device in JavaScript.